Bad Credit Mortgages in Scotland

 What credit issues will lenders in Scotland accept?

 ‘Bad credit’ is a wide-ranging term that covers a whole host of circumstances.
-Every lender in both Scotland and across the UK will carry out a credit check before approving an application.
+Every lender in Scotland and the UK will carry out a credit check before approving an application.
 Any of the following on your record could raise a red flag:

 Missed payments or defaults